-Hope of Africa and AWANA teamed up in a pilot project to reach children in rural South Africa with the Word of God, train youth in leadership skills, and serve and inspire communities.
-We were able to accomplish these goals by training a team of local teachers, students graduated from High School but not yet in college (gap year students), and High School students.
-We found that we were meeting a serious need in the children’s ministries.
+Since Hope of Africa and AWANA teamed up in our pilot project, we have seen hundreds of vulnerable children in rural South Africa come to faith.
+This partnership has been a win win as we teach the Word of God, train youth in leadership skills, and serve and inspire communities.
+We continue to train teams of local teachers with our gap year students and High School (secondary) students.
+We continue to receive invitations from other churches as they hear from other churches how this program is meeting a serious need in the children’s ministries.
 Many churches did not have a set curriculum for their Sunday schools, and the children were not receiving a firm foundation of the gospel.
 The AWANA curriculum met the need for consistent, foundational, gospel teaching.
 Some pastors were so impressed with the curriculum, they started using it to prepare their Sunday sermons.
+It is a joy to continue partner with Awana International as we equip emerging leaders and expand opportunities for local churches to be better equipped to serve their children and youth.

 HISTORY OF AWANA PARTNERSHIP